cssfr/KlineChartV10_preview/future-fix.md

 Great observation!
 Handling data boundaries (earliest and latest available dates) is important for a smooth charting experience.
-Here's a plan to address this:
+Here’s a plan to address this:
 Plan for Handling Data Boundaries
 1. Expose Data Boundaries from FastAPI
 Add an endpoint (e.g., /api/ohlcv/bounds/{symbol}) that returns: